 Keeping a building hundreds of years old in good nick is no easy feat, so the owners deserve the kind of rousing toast given back in the day in their Georgian ballroom for their efforts to do so.
 Any modernisation has been done sympathetically and with a light touch.
 And through a ‘guest check-out scheme’, where a pound donation is added to each guest’s bill, and if they decide to pledge more, the hotel will match it.
 The list of charities that have benefitted is heartwarming to see, covering air ambulances, the NSPCC, cancer research, wellbeing for locals, hospice care, the RNLI, providing food for the homeless and bringing communities together through cooking lessons.
 Plus, there are local artists hanging on the walls and finds from local shops displayed proudly throughout.
 While in the kitchen, ingredients hail from fishermen, fruiterers and bakers nearby and along the coast.

 Nestle in a corner at either end of the long banquette, or outside in the Garden Courtyard on balmy evenings.

 Laid-back layers; something a little smarter for dinner.

-The brasserie‑style George Grill is open Wednesday to Sunday and sources all food responsibly and locally to serve up top-quality traditional English cuisine including grilled Wye Valley asaparagus, chimicurri-infused scallops from Rye Bay and freshly caught beer battered cod and chips.
+The brasserie‑style George Grill sources all food responsibly and locally to serve up top-quality traditional English cuisine including grilled Wye Valley asaparagus, chimicurri-infused scallops from Rye Bay and freshly caught beer battered cod and chips.

 The George in Rye sits on the historic city’s quaint-as-can-be High Street, among listed houses that sit at various points on a timeline stretching back centuries.
 To reach Mermaid Street just take a left then another left.